 A BPP has:

-- An API to accept requests from BGs as part of the application cloud (Beckn Provider API)
+- An API to accept requests from BGs or BAPs as part of the application cloud (Beckn Provider API)

 - Service personnel UI.
 This is optional and may not be required for all cases.
 For example, a bike rental might not require a user interface, whereas a cab service may require a driver app.

 - An application cloud to store inventory data

 Between BAPs and BPPs are the Beckn Gateways, which form the routing infrastructure of the Transaction layer.
 BGs are extremely lean and stateless routing servers.
 The purpose of this infrastructure is to optimize discovery of BPPs by the BAPs by merely matching the context of the search.
 The BG takes a request from the BAP, determines to which BPPs the message needs to be sent to (by looking up the registry) and multicasts the message only to them.
 Apart from that, it can also implement optional features like payment gateways, registry services, online dispute resolution services, and can sometimes also emit Open Data (OData) provided the network policy allows it.